josmar-crwdstffng/angular/aio/content/start/start-data.md

     </code-example>

-    This command will generate the `cart.component.ts` file and its associated template and styles files.
+    This command will generate the `cart.component.ts` file and the associated template and styles files.

     <code-example header="src/app/cart/cart.component.ts" path="getting-started/src/app/cart/cart.component.1.ts"></code-example>

     StackBlitz also generates an `ngOnInit()` by default in components.
     You can ignore the `CartComponent` `ngOnInit()` for this tutorial.

-1. Notice that the newly created `CartComponent` is added to the module's `declarations` in `app.module.ts`.
+1. Notice that the newly created `CartComponent` is added to the `declarations` of the module in `app.module.ts`.

     <code-example header="src/app/app.module.ts" path="getting-started/src/app/app.module.ts" region="declare-cart"></code-example>